-As a Northerner, I consider the mark-up on bottled water as totally outrageous but if you want to do it so be it.
-I also can't stand sparkling water so will always order a 'carafe d'eau' (a jug of tap water) which of course is free and perfectly drinkable.
+As a Northerner, I consider the mark-up on bottled water as totally outrageous but if you want to buy them so be it.
+I also can't stand sparkling water so will always order a "carafe d'eau" (said like 'dough' - a jug of tap water) which of course is free and perfectly drinkable.